 The amended results and outcomes will be communicated to the ESFA so that they can address any certification issues.
 As soon as we become aware of a possible issue, Ofqual will be informed and kept updated as there is a risk of an adverse effect.

-6. Grading and mapping of KSBs
+6. Mapping and grading of KSBs